stMerlHin/repo_im/README.md

    (bool): which tells if the item's label must be below or above the Radio.
 By default,
     it's set to true.
 If you want the opposite, just set it to false.
-One thing to take in consideration, the item's label can not be before and below the radio at the same time. it can only be (before of afer the radio button depending on the textBeforeRadio's value) or (below or above the radio button depending on the textBelowRadio's value), so there is a [priority](#priority) to respect.
+One thing to take in consideration, the item's label can not be before and below the radio at the same time. it can only be (before of after the radio button depending on the textBeforeRadio's value) or (below or above the radio button depending on the textBelowRadio's value), so there is a [priority](#priority) to respect.